canvas-medical/documentation/collections/_api/diagnosticreport.md

                 Status of the Diagnostic Report see [https://hl7.org/fhir/R4/valueset-diagnostic-report-status.html](https://hl7.org/fhir/R4/valueset-diagnostic-report-status.html).
 Currently Canvas only supports two types of statuses.
           - name: category
             type: array[json]
             description: Service category [https://hl7.org/fhir/R4/valueset-diagnostic-service-sections.html](https://hl7.org/fhir/R4/valueset-diagnostic-service-sections.html).
-Use this attribute to help distinguish the Diagnositc Report between a Lab or Imaging Report in Canvas.
+Use this attribute to help distinguish the type of report in Canvas.
             attributes:
               - name: coding
                 description: Identifies where the definition of the code comes from.